-- Was someone else responsible for your accident?
+- Was someone else responsible for your personal injury accident?

 - Have you received treatment for your injuries?
 What other medical treatments do you need?

-- Is there insurance company that covers your injury (for example, another driver’s auto insurance or insurance for a negligent property owner)?
+- Will the insurance company cover your personal injury (for example, another driver’s auto insurance or insurance for a negligent property owner)?
 What are the policy limits of the insurance coverage?

 - Were you at work when you were injured?

-- Will your injuries result in you missing work or losing income?
+- Will your personal injuries result in you missing work or losing income?

-- Have your injuries resulted in permanent impairment or disability?
+- Have your personal injuries resulted in permanent impairment or disability?

-- Are your injuries affecting your quality of life?
+- Are your personal injuries affecting your quality of life?